-- 1.2.1 In order to be eligible to participate in a CASC-OR Driver School, each prospective student shall: - a) Be an affiliated member of a CASC-OR member club. - b) Hold a valid provincial or state driver's licence. - c) Have passed the specified ASN medical examination for a first-time applicant. - d) Applicants who are 15 years old shall meet the following requirements: - Have achieved their fifteenth birthday no exceptions. - Produce a valid karting licence issued by ASN Canada FIA or an ASN-affiliated kart club. - Proof of competing in at least two full seasons of ASN-sanctioned kart racing. - Have successfully completed an ASN-recognized Race driving school.
+- 1.2.1 In order to be eligible to participate in a race school which leads to a CASC-OR competition licence, each prospective student shall: - a) Be an affiliated member of a CASC-OR member club. - b) Hold a valid provincial or state driver's licence. - c) Have passed the specified CASC-OR medical examination for a first-time applicant. - d) Applicants who are 15 years old shall meet the following requirements: - Have achieved their fifteenth birthday no exceptions. - Produce a valid karting licence issued by ASN Canada or an ASN-affiliated kart club. - Proof of competing in at least two full seasons of ASN-sanctioned kart racing. - Have successfully completed an ASN or CASC-OR approved Race school.